 Thinner consistency than many other strippers

 In many cases, paint removers require a great deal of time to take action—you have to apply, then wait, then remove.
 And that waiting time in the middle can eat up a big chunk of your day.
 If you’re looking to speed up the process, try this fast-acting paint and varnish remover from Sunnyside Corporation.

 It works in mere minutes to remove several layers of paint.
 It’s particularly adept at dealing with paint that’s in nooks and crannies or on textured surfaces.
 For more complicated jobs, you’ll want to leave the paint on for a longer period of time, but most situations will be resolved in two minutes.

 This paint remover can be used on several different types of surfaces—both wood and metal, for instance—and can also be used to remove a wide variety of paints, including oil-based and latex paints, as well as varnish and finishes.

-For tough jobs, you may find that you’ll need multiple coats, but in most cases, this paint remover will complete the job in just two minutes.
+For tough jobs, you may find that you’ll need multiple coats, but in most cases, this paint remover will complete the job in just a few minutes.

 Best for Latex Paint: Krud Kutter Latex Paint Remover

 Biodegradable, low VOC formula